benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 ---

 Right.
 So we've established that the arrest ratio for CSA reports is at the very least odd, if not mind boggling.
-The question of "why" has weighed heavily on me throughout this entire exercise.
-Is it solely rape culture?
-Maybe this isn't terribly shocking to you.
-These numbers don't seem too bad, and you're not that curious as to why this is occurring.
-Before writing this off, let's look at a more complete picture of this.
+The question of "why" has weighed heavily on me throughout this entire exercise, but maybe these numbers aren't terribly shocking to you.
+Let's look at a more complete picture of this.

 Thus far, this article has focused on arrest ratio because the city of Chicago has solid data about it.
 But this is only a small piece of the much larger picture to hold an assailant responsible for his/her crime.
 Tracy Siska, who works at an organization called The Chicago Justice project, has become very familiar with the Chicago criminal justice system.
 He knows the weaknesses in the system and has written up an excellent report about it [here](http://www.chicagojustice.org/research/long-form-reports/felony-sex-crime-case-processing-report-analysis-recommendations/CJP_Felony_Sex_Crime_Case_Processing_Report_Analys.pdf).
 In the most basic terms, the process looks something like this: